-Our previous Statements recognise that many issues are complex, and sometimes not solely entirely under the Council's direct control.
-These often take longer than one year to address and embed remedial action.
-Therefore, some of these may feature in one form or another for a longer period, even if some aspects can be resolved during the year.
-This has been reflected in what remains to be done, as shown in the table over the page.
-Nevertheless, good governance will always be subject to actions that seek continuous improvement.
+Our previous Statements recognise that many issues are complex, and sometimes not solely under the Council's direct control.
+These often take longer than one year to address and some of these have featured in a similar form for a number of years, though some aspects can be resolved during the year.
+Good governance is about taking actions and making continuous improvement.